-Curtis Bradley is the William Van Alstyne Professor of Law, Professor of Public Policy Studies, and Senior Associate Dean for Academic Affairs.
+Curtis Bradley is the William Van Alstyne Professor of Law and Professor of Public Policy Studies at Duke University.
 He joined the Duke law faculty in 2005, after teaching at the University of Virginia and University of Colorado law schools.
 His courses include International Law, Foreign Relations Law, and Federal Courts.
-He was the founding co-director of Duke Law School’s Center for International and Comparative Law and serves on the executive board of Duke's Center on Law, Ethics, and National Security.
-Recently, he was appointed to serve as a Reporter on the American Law Institute’s new Restatement project on The Foreign Relations Law of the United States.
+He was the founding co-director of Duke Law School’s Center for International and Comparative Law and is currently a co-Editor-in-Chief of the American Journal of International Law.
+Recently, he served as a Reporter on the American Law Institute’s Restatement (Fourth) project on The Foreign Relations Law of the United States.

 Subscribe to this Lawfare contributor via RSS.